robb-j/gruber/README.md

 }
 ```

-Then you could have a cli:
+Then you could have a cli, maybe with [yargs](https://www.npmjs.com/package/yargs):

 **cli.js**